 New Yoga Home

-After relying on self-practice and sporadic yoga classes around the world (I’ve gone from Batangas, Philippines, to Michigan, USA), I finally found my new yoga home—Onelife Studio in Makati, which just opened this year after the successful run of their Greenhills branch last year.
+After relying on self-practice and sporadic yoga classes around the world (I’ve gone from Batangas in the Philippines to Michigan in the US), I finally found my new yoga home—Onelife Studio in Makati, which just opened this year after the successful run of their Greenhills branch last year.
 Owner Tanya De La Cruz warmly welcomed me to their family this month and I’ve had nothing but positive vibes from the place.

 So far I’ve tried flow yoga, tai chi, and restorative yoga.
 Next on my agenda: zumba, gentle flow yoga, belly dancing, and Pilates-infused flow yoga, which I’m hoping will make me appreciate Pilates more.